smazumder05/sabrina/README.md

 JSON Serialization is provided which uses [JsonBeans](http://code.google.com/p/jsonbeans/) to do serialization using JSON.

-Sabrina also provides a bounded queueing model for handling a high volume of requests, this is based on the [Disruptor](https://github.com/LMAX-Exchange/disruptor)
+Sabrina also provides a bounded queueing model for handling a high volume of requests, this is based on the [Disruptor](https://github.com/LMAX-Exchange/disruptor) Disruptor provides

+* Multicast events to consumers, with consumer dependency graph.
+* Pre-allocate memory for events.
+* Optionally lock-free.

+See Disruptor documentation for more details.

 Sabrina is ideal for any client/server application.
 It is very efficient and is meant for high performance servers.
 It is being developed to support a mobile application which will be sending requests from various mobile devices.